St Charles’ Catholic Primary School

 - Teachers who teach phonics also complete regular Read Write Inc. assessments and plot children onto a tracking grid, which ensures children are grouped appropriately in phonics sessions.

-At St Charles’ Catholic Primary School, we measure the impact of our English curriculum intent and implementation in the following ways:
+At St Charles’ Catholic Primary School, we measure the impact of our English curriculum in the following ways:

 Reading, Writing and Phonics